natman/ovirt_renew_certs/README.md

 Requirements
 ------------

+* Ansible package must be installed on the controller.
+* The hosts are not some variables but are some targeted hosts from the inventory.
+You should write a solid inventory file, you call them with the `--limit` flag on the CLI.

+    [ovirt_hosts]
+    host1 ansible_hostame=vm706-dev.my_domain.com
+    host2 ansible_hostame=vm706-dev.my_domain.com

-* Ansible must be installed on the controller, and all targeted hosts (engine and hosts) must be reachable with a simple
+* All targeted hosts (engine and hosts) must be reachable with a simple

         ansible -m ping -i inventory ovirt_hosts

   If not, you should use `ssh-keygen` and `ssh-copy-id` on your controller
 * By default, host checking is enabled in ansible.cfg.
 You can change this behaviour with `export ANSIBLE_HOST_KEY_CHECKING=False` or with `host_key_checking = False` in `ansible.cfg`.

-* The role install python3 and pip dependencies to install the ovirt-engine-sdk-python, but it can be manually done with:
+* <ins>The role installs by its own python3 and pip dependencies and ovirt-engine-sdk-python on the controller</ins>, but you can be manually do the same with:

         yum install -y python3-pip gcc openssl-devel libcurl-devel libxml2-devel python36-devel
         or